openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-A primitive class `P` gives rise to two distinct types (`P.ref` and `P.val`, plus the type alias `P`, which is aliased to one or the other), and so it also gives rise to two distinct `java.lang.Class` mirrors.
-However, no instance will ever report (via `getClass()`) that it is an instance of `P.ref`; a non-null reference to a value of `P` will always report that it is an instance of `P.val`.
+A primitive class `P` gives rise to two distinct types (`P.ref` and `P.val`, plus the type alias `P`, which is aliased to one or the other), and so it also gives rise to two distinct class mirrors.
+The `Object::getClass` method on primitive objects will always return the `P.ref` mirror.

-The role of `P.ref.class` is similar to (though the dual of) the role of `int.class` today.
-No object ever reports it is an instance of `int.class`;
+This behavior of the primitive mirrors is consistent with the role of the `int.class` mirror today.
+No object reports it is an instance of `int.class`;
-`int.class` exists solely for use in reflection, to identify the types in method and field descriptors, and the same is true for `P.ref.class`.
+`int.class` exists solely for use in reflection, to identify the types in method and field descriptors -- and the same will true for `P.val.class`.
+The value mirrors (including the legacy primitive mirrors) will be upgraded to be _operational_ -- you will be able to use them to invoke behavior on primitive objects.

 #### Known compatibility concerns